INCF/nineml-spec/source/examples.rst

-The cell Component are parameterized and connected together in the User Layer via Population, Selection and Projection elements:
+The cell :ref:`Component` are parameterized and connected together in the User Layer via :ref:`Population`, :ref:`Selection` and :ref:`Projection` elements:

 .. code-block:: xml